Equatorial Guinea says currency caps will hurt Gulf of Guinea energy prospects

 The BEAC rules introduced in June are aimed at bringing order to a monetary bloc awash with petrodollars which, owing to lax controls, often end up in offshore bank accounts after bypassing local economies completely.

 Businesses say the restrictions are causing dire currency shortages and delaying transactions.
-The minister, Gabriel Obiang Lima, said they were jeopardising investments by multinational energy companies in Equatorial Guinea’s oilfields.
+The minister, Gabriel Obiang Lima, said they were jeopardizing investments by multinational energy companies in Equatorial Guinea’s oilfields.

 “This is a disaster for oil and gas in the Gulf of Guinea,” he told Reuters on the sidelines of an oil and power conference in Cape Town.